I won't be streaming Deadpool & Wolverine this week – for one key reason

 Watch On

 So why not just pay the rental cover charge when the movie drops?
-The 4K Blu-ray will undoubtedly cost more, after all.
+The 4K Blu-ray does cost a little more, after all (but not much, as you can see in the shopping widget embedded below).
 But, first off, I want to own this movie – as I can then watch it whenever I wish, rather than for a limited time period.
-There's also two steelbook options, which look great.
+There are also two steelbook options, which look great.

 Second, the physical version will be of better quality.
 There's a lot to unpack here: but Marvel confirms that the 4K Blu-ray movie will be 66GB.
 Streaming in 4K won't hit that rate.
 Take Disney+, for example: it's recommended you have a 25Mbps stream (which is 3.125MB/s – megabits are very different to megabytes), but the company suggests you'll use approximately 7.7GB per hour (so even less, 2.14MB/s), so 15.4GB over a movie's 2-hour runtime.